 All MCS students will attend daily Chapel.
 Students in grades Prekindergarten through Six (PK-6) will attend Chapel in the Thomason Gym 8:40-9:00 on Tuesdays through Fridays.
 An all school Chapel will be held on Mondays in the Thomason Gym from 9:20-9:40.
 Parents are invited to participate with us in these periods of devotion, ESPECIALLY WHEN THEIR CHILDREN ARE ACTIVELY PRESENTING THE PROGRAM OR RECEIVING RECOGNITION.

 Every Friday we recognize students who have a birthday that week.
-Each week we also honor students with recognition awards.
+Every Friday we recognize students who have birthdays that week.
 Your child's teacher will let you know when your child is being honored.

 Communication - Special Custody Situations

 In the case of divorce or separation, the school needs a copy of the necessary court papers and will communicate with the parent or guardian who has legal or primary custody of a student.
 Arrangements can be made through the school office for non-custodial parents to receive school information.

 MCS exists primarily for the purpose of making Christ and Christian principles the dominating influences in the lives of its students.
 Disciplinary guidelines are deemed necessary by the Administration of Midland Christian for the orderly operation of the school, for physical safety, for the establishment of an atmosphere conducive to learning, and for the accomplishment of our stated purposes.
 Disciplinary action will be administered as uniformly and consistently as possible, while at the same time recognizing that each student and each incident must be assessed individually in regard to background, attitude, and habitual occurrence.